Yibna: Early Islamic period

-The Islamic historian al-Baladhuri (died 892 CE) mentioned Yibna as one of ten towns in Jund Filastin conquered by the Rashidun army led by 'Amr ibn al-'As in the early 7th century.

-Also in the 9th century, Ya'qubi (died 897/8 CE) wrote that Yubna was an ancient city built on a hill that was inhabited by Samaritans.
+The historian al-Baladhuri (d.
+892 CE) mentioned Yibna as one of ten towns in Jund Filastin conquered by the Rashidun army led by Amr ibn al-As during the Muslim conquest of the Levant.
+The 9th-century historian Ya'qubi wrote that it was an ancient city built on a hill and inhabited by Samaritans.

-Al-Muqaddasi, writing around 985, said that "Yubna has a beautiful mosque.
+The geographer al-Maqdisi, writing around 985, said that "Yubna has a beautiful mosque.
 From this place come the excellent figs known by the name of Damascene."
-Yaqut wrote that in Yubna there was a tomb said to be that of Abu Hurairah, the companion (sahaba) of the Prophet.
-The author of Marasid also adds that tomb seen here is also said to be that of ´Abd Allah ibn Abi Sarh, another companion (sahaba) of the Prophet.
+The geographer Yaqut al-Hamawi wrote that in Yubna there was a tomb said to be that of Abu Hurayra, a Companion of the Prophet.
+The author of the Marasid also adds that tomb seen here is also said to be that of Abd Allah ibn Sa'd, another Companion of the Prophet.

-In 2007, remains ranging from the Early Islamic period until the British Mandate period were uncovered.
+In 2007, remains ranging from the early Islamic period until the British Mandate period were uncovered.
 An additional kiln, and part of a commercial/industrial area were uncovered at the west of the tell in 2009.

 Crusader, Ayyubid and Mamluk periods

 The Crusaders called the city Ibelin and built a castle there in 1141.
 Two excavation seasons led by Professor Dan Bahat starting in 2005 revealed the main gate.
 Its namesake noble family, the house of Ibelin, was important in the Kingdom of Jerusalem and later in the Kingdom of Cyprus.
-Ibelin was captured by Saladin in 1187.
 Salvage excavations at the west of the tell unearthed a stash of 53 Crusader coins of the 12th and 13th centuries.

 Ibelin was first sacked by Saladin before his army was comprehensively routed at the Battle of Montgisard in late 1177.
-In August 1187, Yavne was retaken and burnt to the ground, and ceased for some time to form part of the Crusaders' kingdom.

-Benjamin of Tudela (1130–1173) identified Jamnia (Jabneh) of classical writers with the Ibelin of the Crusades.
+In August 1187, it was retaken by Saladin and burned down, and ceased for some time to form part of the Crusaders' kingdom.
+The Jewish traveler Benjamin of Tudela (1130–1173) identified Jamnia (Jabneh) of classical writers with the Ibelin of the Crusades.
 He places the ancient city of Jamnia at three parasangs from Jaffa and two from Ashdod (Azotus).

-Ibelin's parish church was transformed into a mosque, to which a minaret was added during the Mamluk period in 1337.
-The minaret survives until today, while the mosque (the former Crusader church) was blown up by the IDF in 1950.
+During the Mamluk period (13th–16th centuries), Yibna was a key site along the Cairo–Damascus road, which served as a center for rural religious and economic life.
+Ibelin's parish church was converted into a mosque, to which a minaret was added during the Mamluk period in 1337.
+The minaret survives until today, while the mosque (the former Crusader church) was blown up by the Israeli army in 1950.

-Maqām Abu Hurayra, described as "one of the finest domed mausoleums in Palestine", is located in Yavne.
-Since the 12th century, it has been known as a tomb of Abu Hurairah, a companion (sahaba) of the Islamic prophet Muhammad.
-After 1948 the shrine has been taken over by Sephardic Jews who believe that the tomb is the burial place of Rabbi Gamaliel of Yavne.
+The Mausoleum of Abu Huraira, a maqam (religious shrine), in Yibna was described as "one of the finest domed mausoleums in Palestine".
+The site has been considered by Muslims as the tomb of Abu Huraira since the 12th century.
+After Israel's capture of Yibna in 1948, the shrine was taken over by Sephardic Jews who consider the tomb as the burial place of Rabbi Gamaliel of Yavne.